Shovel-Ready Small-Lot Subdivision

 Nine detached homes arranged around a private east-west drive, with frontage on Pearl Street to the north and Ojai Valley Trail to the south.
 Existing mature trees are preserved along the drive.
 Each home sits on its own deeded lot with an individual driveway off the common drive.
 Two fire-department turnarounds are built into the plan.

-Approved Site Plan showing 9 homes around private drive
+Site Plan rendering showing 9 homes around private drive

 Elevations — California Craftsman Vernacular